 Founded in 1985, Tohono Chul Park is another botanical garden that will make you experience the nature and culture of the Sonoran Desert region.

-The 29 acres of the park are home to a wide range of themed gardens, including a Hummingbird Garden, Children’s Garden, Performance Garden, and more.
+The 29-acre park is home to a wide range of themed gardens, including a Hummingbird Garden, Children’s Garden, Performance Garden, and more.

 You can also find several permanent artwork collections throughout the park, showcasing eye-catching masterpieces from Ned Egen, Steven Derks, Fred Borcherdt, and others.

-After touring this lovely outdoor oasis, pop over to Garden Bistro, which serves delicious fare inspired by the Sonoran Desert.
+After touring this outdoor oasis, pop over to the Garden Bistro, which serves delicious fare inspired by the Sonoran Desert.

 Address: 7366 N Paseo Del Norte, Tucson, AZ 85704